What Is Blockchain and How Does It Work?

 Proof of Stake (PoS) is a consensus mechanism designed to address some of the drawbacks of Proof of Work (PoW).
 In a PoS system, instead of miners competing to solve complex mathematical problems to validate transactions and add new blocks to the blockchain, validators are chosen based on the amount of cryptocurrency they "stake" in the network.

-Validators hold a certain amount of cryptocurrency as collateral, or "stake," to participate in the consensus process.
-They are then randomly selected to create new blocks and validate transactions based on the size of their stake.
-Validators are rewarded with transaction fees for creating new blocks and as an incentive to act in the best interest of the network.
+The stake represents the amount of crypto held by validators as collateral.
+Usually, PoS validators are randomly selected to create new blocks and validate transactions based on the size of their stake.
+They are rewarded with transaction fees for creating new blocks and as an incentive to act in the best interest of the network.
+If they act maliciously, they risk losing their staked crypto.

-Proof of Work and Proof of Stake are the most common consensus algorithms, but there arealso others.
+Proof of Work and Proof of Stake are the most common consensus algorithms, but there are many other types.
 Some are hybrids that combine elements from both systems, while others are different methods altogether.

 For example, delegated Proof of Stake (DPoS) is similar to PoS, but instead of all validators being eligible to create new blocks, token holders elect a smaller set of delegates to do so on their behalf.